chsasank/chsasank.github.io/_posts/classic_papers/2020-10-22-darthmouth-artifical-intelligence-summer-resarch-proposal.md

 day.
 >
 > Yellow highlights/annotations are my own.
-You can <a onclick="disableHighlight()" href='#'>disable them.</a> I also added side notes with my thoughts and connections I could trace to where the AI as a field is going right now.
+You can <a onclick="disableHighlight()" href='#'>disable them.</a> I also added side notes with my thoughts and the connections I could trace to the more modern AI ideas.

 We propose that a 2 month, 10 man study of artificial intelligence be carried out during the summer of 1956 at Dartmouth College in Hanover, New Hampshire.